scotws/tinkasm/docs/MANUAL.md

 ### State of Development

-TinkAsm, though very much functional, is in an early stage of development.
+TinkAsm, though very much functional, is not fully tested.
 See the `docs/TODO.txt` file for features that are to be added soon and those that will come later.
 Suggestions are welcome.

 ## Requirements